-- 4. Have the girls compare the textures and colours of things in nature to that of a plain sheet of paper.
-Encourage the girls to use their sense of touch to feel things. - 5.
+- 4. Have the youth compare the textures and colours of things in nature to that of a plain sheet of paper.
+Encourage the youth to use their sense of touch to feel things. - 5.
 Take a piece of yarn and place it on the ground.
 Form a circle and observe everything that is inside the circle. - 6.
-Have the girls place a marble in their hand.
-Ask them to close their eyes and focus on the environment around them using their sense of hearing.
+Have the youth place a marble in their hand.
+Ask them to close their eyes and focus on their environment using their sense of hearing.
 Record their observations on a piece of paper.